Why Adalo Is Perfect for Building Your Social Media Platform

 Adding features is important, but ensuring your app performs well is just as critical.
 Research from UXCam shows that 90% of users will abandon an app if it's slow, and nearly 30% of smartphone users will switch to another app immediately if they encounter performance issues.

 To keep your app running smoothly, limit lists to 20–30 items and enable "load on scroll" to reduce loading times.
 Compressing images using Imgix parameters like ?w=400&q=30 can also make a big difference in speed.
+Avoid using nested lists, as they can drastically slow down your app.
+Jason Gilmore from Adalo highlights this common mistake:

 "Overuse of embedded lists is quite possibly the #1 performance-related mistake makers make".

 Another way to boost speed is by pre-calculating data.
-Instead of using filters to calculate counts every time a screen loads, create a numeric property in your collection and update it with actions - like incrementing a "Post Count" whenever a user publishes a new post.
+Instead of using filters to calculate counts every time a screen loads, create a numeric property in your collection and update it with actions—like incrementing a "Post Count" whenever a user publishes a new post.

 To track performance and user engagement, use Adalo Analytics or third-party tools like Mixpanel.
 These can help you monitor daily active users, identify popular screens, and address issues quickly.
 A good way to measure retention is by comparing Daily Active Users (DAU) to Monthly Active Users (MAU) to see how "sticky" your app is.